etsy/BugHunt-iOS/README.md

-# Bug Hunt
+# Bug Hunt : gamified focused testing of your app

-A drop-in module that allows for easy bug reporting.
+A drop-in module that allows for easy bug reporting, sending test cases to your users, and keeping track of number of bugs reported per users.

+Throughtout the development of your app, you may want some specific feedback on new features you added, or on bugs you fixed - BugHunt is here to help.
+By feeding test-scenarios to your users and keeping tab of the good karma points, you can achieve guided, focused testing of your app while making it a game to your (internal) users.

 **Meant for beta and internal usage.
 Future additions might include code not approved for the App Store.**